Greens propose two-year rent freeze to kerb rising rents in Brisbane.

 “Our vacancy levy proposal helps address this, because it would push up the holding costs of vacant land, encouraging people to sell or develop rather than land-banking indefinitely.”

-As the council election approaches, housing policies will continue to be a central focus of the campaign.
+As the council election approaches and the cost of living crisis continues, housing policies will be a central focus of the campaign.

 Cover image by Jan Bowman